LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: Grokipedia Insights

 \section{Grokipedia Insights}

 Grokipedia's construction process is not publicly disclosed.
-Through examination of published articles, we identified indicators of retrieval-augmented rather than parametric generation.
+Through examination of published articles (February 24, 2026), we identified three indicators of retrieval-augmented rather than purely parametric generation.

-\paragraph{Internal tool-calling traces.} Figure~\ref{fig:groki-talking} shows an article where internal tool-calling dialogue is visible in published output---diagnostic of a pipeline where the generation model calls external retrieval tools at inference time.
+\paragraph{Internal tool-calling traces.} Figure~\ref{fig:groki-talking} shows an article where internal tool-calling dialogue is visible in published output-diagnostic of a pipeline that calls external retrieval tools at inference time.

-\paragraph{Entity disambiguation failures.} Figures~\ref{fig:groki-fail2}--\ref{fig:groki-fail4} show three classes of disambiguation failure: a politician conflated with a basketball player (Figure~\ref{fig:groki-fail2}), conflicting biographical facts from different individuals (Figure~\ref{fig:groki-fail3}), and three individuals blended into one article (Figure~\ref{fig:groki-fail4}).
-These errors are characteristic of retrieval over a corpus where homonymous entities co-occur.
+\paragraph{Entity disambiguation failures.} Three classes of failure: a politician conflated with a basketball player (Figure~\ref{fig:groki-fail2}), conflicting biographical facts from different individuals (Figure~\ref{fig:groki-fail3}), and three individuals blended into one article (Figure~\ref{fig:groki-fail4}).